 Olfactory system

 We smell lavender, and it is largely thanks to its volatile organic compounds (VOCs) that we benefit from its virtues.
-So let's not overlook the pleasure we get from inhaling it, wearing it to perfume our surroundings and bring well-being and appeasement in its wake!
+So let's not neglect the pleasure we get from sniffing it, from wearing it to perfume our surroundings and bring well-being and appeasement in its wake!

 Gustatory system

-The floral, slightly sweet, and fresh taste of lavender makes it a choice ingredient for flavoring desserts, drinks, and confectionery!
+The floral taste of lavender, slightly sweet and fresh, makes it a choice ingredient for flavoring desserts, drinks, and confectionery!

 pexels-bigparadox

-Before concluding, let's delve into a few fragments of this plant's history, because we love to travel through time!
+Before concluding, let's dive into some fragments of the history of this plant, because we love to travel through time!

 -

-The Romans generally used it for washing and perfuming themselves.
-Amusing facts: at that time, lavender was considered an aphrodisiac, and women who couldn't get drunk chewed it to hide their alcoholic breath.
+The Romans generally used it to wash and perfume themselves.
+Funny facts: at that time, lavender was considered an aphrodisiac and women who could not get drunk chewed it to mask their alcoholic breath.

 -

-It was an ingredient in a famous therapeutic preparation used as early as the 2nd century BCE: theriac.
-This remedy remained popular until the 19th century!
+It was part of the composition of a famous therapeutic preparation used as early as the 2nd century BC: theriac.
+This remedy was popular until the 19th century!

 -

-The name "lavande" appeared in the Middle Ages and comes from the Latin word "lavare," meaning "to wash."
+The name "lavender" appeared in the Middle Ages and comes from the Latin word "lavare" which means "to wash".
 It was then considered a purifying plant and used to curb the spread of diseases like the plague.

 -

 The rise of perfumery in the 19th and 20th centuries led to an intensification of lavender cultivation in Provence (France), with Grasse as the perfume capital.
-At that time, people started referring to it as "blue gold," a name that demonstrates the precious and luxurious nature of this now famous plant.
+At that time, people started talking about blue gold, a name that demonstrates the precious and luxurious character of this now famous plant.

 For us, lavender is synonymous with well-being and pleasure.
-It's an excellent companion when you want to take care of yourself.
-To taste, smell, and touch, it's pure softness!
-That's why you can find it in all our ranges (Skincare, Flavors, Scents).
+It is an excellent companion when you want to take care of yourself.
+To taste, smell, and touch, it's pure sweetness!
+That's why we find it in all our ranges (Care, Flavors, Scents).

-We hope this article has provided you with new knowledge and that it will make you want to adopt lavender if you haven't already!
+We hope this article has brought you new knowledge and that it will make you want to adopt lavender if you haven't already!

 Frequently Asked Questions